“You only live once, but if you do it right, once is enough.”

 And she strongly believed that good things don’t come easy.
 “True strength consists of what you do on the third, fourth and fifth tries,” she told me.
 Take this to heart!

 Never give up on your journey.
-Don’t ever give in.
-Don’t ever stop trying.
-Don’t ever sell out or sell yourself short.
+Never stop trying.
+Never sell out or sell yourself short.
 Life is tough, but you are tougher.
 Your journey isn’t supposed to be easy, it’s supposed to be worth it.
 To never struggle is to never grow.
 It doesn’t matter what’s happened or what you’ve done; what matters is what you choose to do from here.
 Accept the circumstances, learn from them, and take another step forward.

-3. My grandma spent much of her life focused on the present, appreciating the little things.
+3. My grandmother spent much of her life focused on the present, appreciating the little things.

 “Remember, you don’t know what the future will bring.
-So your best bet for living is to make the best and most positive use of the present,” my grandma said.
+So your best bet for living is to make the best and most positive use of the present,” my grandmother said.

 But this special something isn’t somewhere else.
 It’s right where you are.